gabriel-perez1/password-generator/README.md

 # Password Generator
-The Password Generator web appgenerates a passwords based on the user selected criteria.
+The Password Generator web app generates a passwords based on the user selected criteria.

 ## Criteria
 -Password character length from 8-128.